svycal/appointments/site/docs/components/index.md

 ## Preparing your app

-If you haven't already, you'll need to prepare your app for data fetching.
+Before using the components, you'll need to prepare your frontend for data fetching.

 ### Install dependencies

+Add the following dependencies to your project:

 ```bash
 npm install @tanstack/react-query @savvycal/appointments-react-query
 ```

-### Add providers to your root component
+### Set up your app root

-Add the following code to your app's root component:
+Ensure the `<QueryClientProvider>` and `<SavvyCalProvider>` components are present in your app's root component.

 ```tsx
 import { QueryClient, QueryClientProvider } from "@tanstack/react-query";